 Of particular interest will be papers that sit at the intersection between science fiction, religion-and-science, technology, and public policy.
 Possibilities include superheroes, socially participatory AIs, technological interventions to end scarcity, intergalactic travel, human enhancement, and bioengineering.
 Other possible topics or panel proposals would be considered addressing issues such as: Religion and A.I. & Monsters; The work of NK Jemisin; Boston/New England in SF: HP Lovecraft’s Mythos to Stephen King's Cell and beyond.

-First contact and revolution/resistance: Much of speculative fiction is concerned with issues of contact and reworking the colonial past, revolutions and/or first contact.
-We seek papers that engage both alternative histories and futures, including both theories of science fiction and the science fictionalization of history, colonialism and/or revolutions.
-Other possible connected topics include aborginal, native american traditions; relatedly, decolonizing narratives and theories present in Science fiction.
+Metaphors for colonization, such as invasion, infection, and contagion, expose fears that often underlie religious violence, societal division, and racial conflict.
+We seek papers that engage both alternative histories and futures, including both theories of science fiction and the science fictionalization of history, colonialism, disease, infections and/or revolutions.
+Other possible connected topics include aboriginal, Native American traditions; relatedly, decolonizing narratives and theories present in Science fiction.